Loss Functions for Discrete Contextual Pricing with Observational Data: Related Literature

-There are also been recent work on robust pricing \citep{bergemann2011robust, kos2015selling, carrasco2018optimal, chen2019distribution,cao2019dynamic, cohen2021simple}.
+There has also been recent work on robust pricing \citep{bergemann2011robust,araman2011revenue,kos2015selling, carrasco2018optimal, chen2019distribution,cao2019dynamic, cohen2021simple}. \cite{cohen2021simple} provide bounds when only the support of the valuation distribution is known; \cite{chen2019distribution} use the mean and variance of the valuation distribution; \cite{bergemann2011robust} use a neighborhood containing the true valuation distribution.
 Much of this work is aimed at pricing for new products where there is no, or very little, data on historical sales.
-In contrast, our robust loss function has access to, and learns from previous sales data, but does not use plug-in estimates of the demand, as this can be misleading if inaccurate.
-We also provide insights into how accurate the plug-in estimates have to be before they are useful.
-There is also recent work on identifiability in pricing \citep{bertsimas2016power} and fairness in contextual pricing \citep{cohen2019price, kallus2021fairness}.
-A comprehensive review of the pricing literature can be found in \cite{gallego2019revenue}.
+In contrast, we consider a different ``robust'' scenario where plug-in estimates of the demand may be inaccurate.
+There is also recent work on the identifiability in pricing \citep{bertsimas2016power}.
+Comprehensive reviews of the pricing literature can be found in \cite{gallego2019revenue} and \cite{chen2023data}.

-An alternative, but so far less popular approach for contextual pricing is to apply off-policy evaluation and optimization techniques from the causal inference community.
-These include inverse propensity scoring (IPS) estimators \citep{rosenbaum1983central, rosenbaum1987model, beygelzimer2009offset,li2011unbiased}, where the reward from a policy is estimated by weighting each reward by the probability the prescribed treatment was assigned (the propensity score), the direct method \citep{qian2011performance,johansson2016learning,shalit2017estimating,kunzel2019metalearners}, where the counterfactual outcomes are estimated using a plug-in estimator, and the doubly robust (DR) method \citep{robins1994estimation, dudik2011doubly, zhou2018offline}, which combines the two approaches to obtain a better performing estimator if either the counterfactual outcomes estimator or propensity score estimators are limited in accuracy.~\citet{dudik2014doubly} shows doubly robust estimator is often more efficient in both policy evaluation and optimization tasks.
-We explore how these different methods relate to the class of loss functions we propose in Section \ref{sec:ipw_relationship}.
+An alternative, but so far less well-known approach to contextual pricing is to apply off-policy evaluation and optimization techniques from the causal inference community.
+These include inverse propensity scoring (IPS) estimators \citep{rosenbaum1983central, rosenbaum1987model, beygelzimer2009offset,li2011unbiased}, where the reward from a policy is estimated by inversely weighting each reward by the treatment assignment probability, which is known as the propensity score; direct method \citep{qian2011performance,johansson2016learning,shalit2017estimating,kunzel2019metalearners}, where the counterfactual outcomes are estimated using a plug-in estimator; and doubly robust (DR) method \citep{robins1994estimation, dudik2011doubly, zhou2018offline}, which combines the two approaches to obtain an unbiased estimator if either the counterfactual outcomes estimator or propensity score estimator is unbiased. \citet{dudik2014doubly} shows that DR estimator is often more efficient in both policy evaluation and optimization tasks when propensity scores or the underlying demand is estimated reasonably well.
+We explore how these different methods relate to the class of loss functions we propose in \Cref{sec:ipw_relationship}.
+There is a recent stream of literature that applies some ideas from off-policy learning to pricing problems with censored demand, which occurs due to a lack of inventory \citep{ban2020confidence, bu2022offline, qi2022offline}.
+Instead of focusing on aggregate demand, which is continuous, we focus on a personalized pricing setting, where the observed outcomes associated with individuals are binary (i.e., purchased or not).